 Like most places, I would recommend staying close to Old Town as that is where the majority of sites and restaurants are located.
 There are plenty of accommodations just outside the city walls that are cheaper than staying within the walls themselves.
 If you are looking for an affordable hostel I highly recommend Mosquito Hostel– the location is perfect and the staff are absolutely fantastic.

 Not a hostel person?
 Don’t worry, there’s lots of great hotels within Old Town too.
 Plus, Krakow is a relatively inexpensive travel destination by European standards, so you may even want to splurge a bit.
-Try the Boneroswski Palace hotel or the Grand Hotel Krakow.
+Try the Boneroswski Palace hotel or the Grand Hotel Krakow for something more upscale.

-3 Days in Krakow: What To See and Do
+3 Days in Krakow Itinerary: What To See and Do

 I suggest dedicating your first day in Krakow to the Old Town and Wawel Castle.
 There’s more than enough to see and do to keep you busy, especially if you like medieval cities as much as I do.